Why do cats purr? The mystery, explained

-Purrrr... every cat lover knows that sound, vibration and warm fuzzy feeling!
+Purrrr... every cat lover knows that sound, and the vibrations and fuzzy feeling that come with it.
 But where does a cat's purr come from?
 And what does it mean?
-Find out now!
+Find out now.

-It’s a familiar feeling – your cat comes close, and you perceive them purring.
-It happens when they come for a pet, cuddle, when you talk to them, or even just when kitty is looking you in the eyes.
-Humans don’t purr (as far as we know?), so what’s this strange biological phenomenon all about?
+It’s a familiar feeling – your cat comes close, and you can feel them purring.
+It happens when they come for a pet, a cuddle, when you talk to them, or even just when your furball looks you in the eyes.
+Humans don’t purr (as far as we know) so what’s this strange biological phenomenon all about?
 Let’s learn a thing or two about our feline friends: how and why do cats purr?
-By the way, if your female cat is especially affectionate, she may be in heat.
+Oh and keep in mind, if your female cat is purring and especially affectionate, she may be in heat.
 Read more about female cats in heat while you’re here.

-Worried about kitty going missing?
+Worried about your feline buddy going missing?
 Track your cat(s) with the latest pet-safety technology: the Tractive GPS CAT Tracker!

 How do cats purr?
 The biology of purring